-Eligible private landowners must own a minimum of five (5) contiguous acres, though the proposed project may occur on a subset of the overall acreage of the property.
+Large non-federal landowners including non-federal public landowners such as state agencies, boroughs, and municipalities; large private landowners such as native corporations; and tribal entities may be eligible for this funding.
+Eligible landowners must own a minimum of 500 acres, though the proposed project may occur on a subset of the overall acreage of the property.
 Some large landowners may manage property across several smaller individually managed administrative units.
-In these cases, individual administrative units meeting the minimum and maximum acreage requirements may be eligible to submit individual project proposals.
-Individual administrative units under five (5) acres may also be combined to meet the minimum acreage requirement.
+In these cases, individual administrative units may be eligible to submit individual project proposals.